GabeScott/standard-works-vault/General Conference/2013 October - We Never Walk Alone.md

 # We Never Walk Alone

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2013 General Conference*

+>*You will one day stand aside and look at your difficult times, and you will realize that He was always there beside you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/we-never-walk-alone?lang=eng)

 My dear sisters, the spirit we feel this evening is a reflection of your strength, your devotion, and your goodness.
-To quote the Master: “Ye are the salt of the earth. ...
-Ye are the light of the world.”1
+To quote the Master: “Ye are the salt of the earth. … Ye are the light of the world.”[^1]

 As I have contemplated my opportunity to address you, I have been reminded of the love my dear wife, Frances, had for Relief Society.
 During her lifetime she served in many positions in Relief Society.
 When she and I were both just 31 years of age, I was called to be president of the Canadian Mission.
 During the three years of that assignment, Frances presided over all of the Relief Societies in that vast area, which encompassed the provinces of Ontario and Quebec.
 Some of her closest friendships came as a result of that assignment, as well as from the many callings she later filled in our own ward Relief Society.
 She was a faithful daughter of our Heavenly Father, my beloved companion, and my dearest friend.
 I miss her more than words can express.